auth0/nextjs-auth0/README.md

 ### On the server (App Router)

-On the server, the `getAccessToken()` helper can be used in Server Components, Server Routes, Server Actions, and middleware to get an access token to call external APIs, like so:
+On the server, the `getAccessToken()` helper can be used in Server Routes, Server Actions, and middleware to get an access token to call external APIs.

+> [!IMPORTANT]
+> Server Components cannot set cookies.
+Calling `getAccessToken()` in a Server Component will cause the access token to be refreshed, if it is expired, and the updated token set will not to be persisted.

+For example:

 ```tsx
 import { NextResponse } from "next/server"